Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding

 Behavioral Problems: The Cabin Fever Is Real

 Kittens adapt to the indoor life like little troopers.
 The problems start when they grow up, or you obtain an adult as a pet that was previously allowed to roam free.
 Either way, when cats realize there's a world outside, or they grow bored with their environment—probably both—then, followed by frustration, aggression can also develop.
 Some cats, especially during breeding season, get so angry and neurotic, they bite their owners.

-You probably already have the basics covered but let's review them again.
-Caring for a cat indoors begins with its physical needs; clean water, good food.
+You probably already have the basics covered, but let's review them again.
+Caring for a cat indoors begins with its physical needs—clean water and good food.
 Your cat probably sleeps on a variety of furniture, pillows and surfaces, but it still needs a comfy bed of its own.
-Change the litter box often, and it won't hurt to make or buy a scratch pole.
+Change the litter box often, and it doesn't hurt to make or buy a scratch pole.
 Cats are glued to comfort, so make their environment a haven where its physical needs are fully met.
 Needless to say, that also includes lots of attention for His Highness—chin scratching, brushing and back stroking.

 Owners of single cats often get the idea that their pet's loneliness can be countered by animal friends.
 Not a bad insight!
 Some pets thrive among their own kind.
 However, choosing to get another cat can either solve things or make them worse.
 On the plus side, a feline friend can keep a cat occupied.
 They play together and groom each other.